Hannah Pinhorn

 Email: hpinhorn@uwo.ca

-Currently, Hannah serves as a graduate student representative on Western’s SNATS (Student-National Association of Teachers of Singing) chapter.
-When she is not singing, writing, or studying, Hannah can be found cross stitching, baking, listening to ABBA, or spending time with her cat, Mister.
+Hannah has served as a graduate student representative (2022-2023), events coordinator (2023-2024), and president (2024-2025) of Western’s SNATS chapter.
+She is a proud member of NATS (National Association of Teachers of Singing), CAML (Canadian Association of Music Libraries), and ML-STEP (Music Librarian Students and Emerging Professionals).
+When she is not singing, writing, or collecting data for her research, Hannah can be found cross stitching, cooking, listening to ABBA, or spending time with her cat, Mister.